 Northern Lights Viewing from Reykjavik

-If you’re visiting Iceland in winter, you absolutely must try and see the northern lights.
-This magical display in the sky is an unforgettable sight, and one that is high on visitors wishlists when coming to Iceland.
+If you’re visiting Iceland in winter, do try and see the northern lights.
+This display in the sky is something special, and one that is high on visitors’ wishlists when coming to Iceland.
 See our guide to how to photograph the northern lights for some tips on getting great shots.

 Being based in Reykjavik will mean that the city lights will get in the way of good viewing opportunities, but the good news is that there are multiple tours available, at a wide range of price points.
 Many also offer a guarantee that if you don’t see the lights, you can take another tour, so we suggest booking one of these tours for one of your first nights in Iceland.